react-native-oh-library/usage-docs/en/react-native-audio-recorder-player.md

 Method 1 (recommended): Use the HAR file.

-> [!tip] The HAR file is stored in the `harmony` directory in the installation path of the third-party library.
+> [!TIP] The HAR file is stored in the `harmony` directory in the installation path of the third-party library.

 Open `entry/oh-package.json5` file and add the following dependencies: